strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 az aks browse --name strimzicluster --resource-group strimzigroup
 ```

-It will open your default browser showing the dashboard as the following picture.
+It will open your default browser showing the dashboard, like this:

 ![Kubernetes dashboard with Strimzi and Apache Kafka running]({{ "/assets/2018-08-24-kubernetes-dashboard.png" | absolute_url }})

 # Conclusion

 Setting up a Kubernetes cluster isn't a simple task.
-Using a fully managed Kubernetes container orchestration service like Azure Container Service (AKS) can help you to be really fast for provisioning such a cluster.
+Using a fully-managed Kubernetes container orchestration service like Azure Container Service (AKS) can help you to quickly provision such a cluster.
 At same time, setting up an Apache Kafka cluster in the cloud can be complex and the Strimzi project helps you to do that in a really simple way.
-As you read throughout this blog post, combining AKS and Strimzi provides you the best way for having an Apache Kafka cluster up and running on a Kubernetes cluster in the cloud in more or less 15 minutes.
+As you saw throughout this blog post, combining AKS and Strimzi provides a great way to get an Apache Kafka cluster up and running on a Kubernetes cluster in the cloud in more or less 15 minutes.